pgatti86/smart-epd/README.md

 - BUTTON_GPIO: wipes the device memory when holded longer then 3s.
 Defaults to 0 (builtin button)
 - MAX_REWRITE_COUNT: number of screen rewrite before eink full clean apply.
 Defualts to 3600
 - SCL: i2c scl pin.
 Defaults to 22
 - SDA: i2c sda pin.
+Defaults to 21
-Defaults to 23
+- APDS_INT: Apds9969 interrupt GPIO.
+Defaults to 19

 Save and return to the main menu.